DCNick3/shin/README.md

 There is also `sdu` - a CLI interface for the `shin-core` library.
 It can be used to extract game data, and to convert it to other more conventional formats.

-You can install it with `cargo install --path sdu`.
+You can download it from the [releases](https://github.com/dcnick3/shin/releases) page.

 For now, we have support for extracting the following data:
 - `.rom` - Game data archive